sfu-mial/IMAplusplus/README.md

 **Prerequisites**:
 To run the full dataset creation pipeline, you need:
 1.  **Raw ISIC Images**: Downloaded from ISIC Archive.
-2.  **Raw ISIC Segmentations**: The original pool of segmentations (if not using the pre-packaged Zenodo release).
+2.  **Raw ISIC Segmentations**: The original pool of segmentations.
-3.  **Metadata Mapping**: This repository includes the necessary mapping files in `dataset_creation/original_metadata_files/` to correctly map raw files to the IMA++ schema.
+3.  **Metadata Mapping**: Raw mapping files (not included in this repository due to privacy and licensing constraints) are required to map raw files to the IMA++ schema.

+> **Note**: The `dataset_creation/` directory is provided for transparency to document the data processing pipeline described in our paper.
+Most users should skip the creation step and use the pre-packaged dataset from Zenodo.

 Configuration for input/output paths is handled in the `config.yaml` of each module.